 The consequences of ‘efficiency savings’ are being felt within the urology and continence care sector, according to Chris Whitehouse, chairman of the Urology Trade Association.
 He warns that cutting costs for urology devices risks causing avoidable urinary tract infections, and reducing the quality of life of patients.

 This story is Premium Content and is only available to registered users.
-Please log in to view the full text.
-If you don't already have an account, please register with us completely free of charge.
+Please log in at the top of the page to view the full text.